abtzpro/Jarvis2/README.md

 This will print the parsed HTML content from the specified URL.

  3. Query Knowledge Base
-You can query your knowledge base (which is a Neo4j database as per your script) using the Jarvis AI:
+You can query your knowledge base (which is a Neo4j database as per the jarvis.py script) using the Jarvis AI:

 ```
 query = "MATCH (n) RETURN n"